Ogilvy & The Iceberg

 From there, you start asking questions.
 What is the most positive thing this product/service/brand can say about itself?
 How does that compare to what its competitors are saying?
 How much does this matter to our audience?
 What else can we say?
 And what else after that?
 Is there an offer?
 Does that offer make sense for this audience?
 And anything else that occurs to you.
 In this context, it is absolutely true that there are no bad questions.

 Once you and your creative team have digested all of that, and given due thought and consideration to your client’s problem, then — and only then — do you schedule your first “brainstorming session.”
-Because now you’ll have people coming together who can tackle the problem in a thoughtful, strategic, well-considered way.
+Because only then will you have people coming together who can tackle the problem in a thoughtful, strategic, well-considered way.

 Or, as Ogilvy put it, you write the headline last.